-1. There are several fruits and vegetables that can be mashed and blended with breast milk, formula or water and frozen in individual servings for meals on the go or traveling.
+- There are several fruits and vegetables that can be mashed and blended with breast milk, formula or water and frozen in individual servings for meals on the go or travelling.

 The question that is likely going through your mind at this point is ‘what do I have to do-is it difficult to make my baby’s food?’

 - Making home-made baby food requires nothing more than a food processor or blender, a microwave and/or stovetop for cooking and steaming most vegetables, fruits and cereals, basic cooking utensils and possibly even a small pestle, ice trays for freezing small portions and small glass containers with lids for serving and storing leftovers.